2.18. Import Products

-- add and modify - add the new positions and update the existing ones;
+- "Add and Modify".
+Add new positions and update the existing ones.

-Choose an action you want to applied to the data which are not in the source (import) file from the variants listed below:
+Choose an action you want to be applied to the data that is not in the source (import) file from the variants listed below:

-The products' association to the particular supplier during importing starting from the last update of Store Manager (version 2.39.0:1861) can be indicated on the current page of import wizard.
+The products' association to the particular supplier during importing can be indicated on the current page of import wizard starting from the last update of Store Manager (version 2.39.0:1861).

-So, by choosing the one of the conditions in the fields for data which are not related to the source file, you are able to choose also a supplier which such condition will be applied to (look at the illustration below):
+So, by choosing the one of the conditions in the fields for data, which are not related to the source file, you are able to choose also a supplier where this condition will be applied to (see the illustration below):

-You can indicate which exact category the data will be placed to by using the browse button and expand the category tree :
+You can indicate which exact category the data will be placed to by using the browse button and expanding the category tree :

-You can ignore the category path specified in a file and use the most appropriate way for placing data (by the category name), selecting the following checkbox:
+You can ignore the category path specified in a file and use the most relevant way for placing data (by the category name) by selecting the following checkbox: